Golestan Palace

-The Golestan Palace (کاخ گلستان, Kākh-e Golestān), is the former official royal Qajar complex in Tehran, Iran.
-One of the oldest historic monuments in the capital and a UNESCO World Heritage Site, the Golestan Palace consists of a group of royal buildings that were once enclosed within the mud-thatched defensive walls of Tehran's citadel.
-It also houses vast gardens and a huge collection of Iranian and European crafts and gifts from the 18th and 19th centuries.
+The Golestan Palace (کاخ گلستان) is the former official royal Qajar complex in Tehran, Iran.
+One of the oldest historic monuments in the capital and a UNESCO World Heritage Site, the Golestan Palace consists of a group of eight palatial royal structures surrounded by a wall, today used mainly as museums, surrounded by an outer wall, which were once enclosed within the defensive walls of Tehran's citadel.
+Most of the royal buildings date back to the 19th century and display a collection of Iranian and European crafts and gifts from the 18th to the 20th century.